sjbrown/misc_work/deckahedron/mod_combat.md

 It is up to the GM to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.

+### The Math

+GMs should note that a good rule of thumb is that for each Stamina lost, the player has about 1% worse odds when flipping.

 ## 10 Stamina Max?